Is Dark Energy Increasing or Decreasing in the Late Universe?: Conclusion

 \section{Conclusion}

-In this work we consider cosmological parameter estimation on a potentially dynamical dark energy expressed by the equation of state $w(a)$ (\S \ref{Sec:model}) addressing DESI, LDL and {\it Planck}-$\Lambda$CDM results.
-We do so pursuant to late and early linearization applied to tabulated data covering LDL (\S \ref{App_dataprep}).
-The results of early and late linearization, {\it ceteris paribus}, are remarkably distinct due to the violation of {symmetry \eqref{EQN_dw} in the first, which is preserved in the second.}
+In this work we consider cosmological parameter estimation to probe for a dynamical dark energy in $w(a)$CDM {defined} by the equation of state $w(a)$ {and its linearization methods} (\S \ref{Sec:model}) in light of results by DESI, LDL and Planck-$\Lambda$CDM.
+Specifically, we consider anchoring in the Planck BAO constraint (\ref{EQN_anchor}).

+{We do so pursuant to late and early linearization applied to mock data and cosmic chronometer data {(\S \ref{Sec:Data} and \S \ref{App_dataprep})}.
+The results of early and late linearization, {\it ceteris paribus}, are remarkably distinct due to loss of the invariance \eqref{EQN_dw} under constraint-preserving variations in $\Omega_{m,0}$ in the first, which is otherwise preserved in the second.} Our probe is expressed in conventional $w_0w_a$ estimates (\ref{EQN_w0wa}).

+We test for systematics in early linearization — the CPL approach — expected from $\Omega_{m,0}$-correlations (\ref{EQN_M0}-\ref{EQN_SM}), otherwise absent in the fully nonlinear formulation $w(a)$CDM (\ref{EQN_dw}).
+The distinct results from early and late linearization due to the mismatch between $\Omega_{{m,0}_i}$ and $\Omega_{m,0}$ is demonstrated using clean mock data (Fig. \ref{fig:mocksummary}).

+Fig. \ref{fig:Posterior} shows the resulting locations in the $w_0w_a$ {plane when the approaches are applied to cosmic chronometer data}:

-Detailed interpretation of our results derives from the $w_0w_a$-plane (Fig. \ref{fig:Posterior}). {The green island in Fig. \ref{fig:Posterior} shows late linearization following the nonlinear map \eqref{EQN_wcdm} identifying ($w_0,\, w_a$) in quadrant II.
-This indicates an increasing dark energy consistent with the LDL, in agreement with $q_0$ and $w_0$ derived directly from $H(z)$ (Tables \ref{table:Hzdata} and \ref{tab:resultsA}), including the results { from Pantheon data over $z<0.2$ \citep{Cama2020}, further confirmed by Pantheon and Pantheon+ data over the full range $z\lesssim2.26$ \citep{Simo2025}}.
-Furthermore, late linearization turns out to be stable with respect to {constraint-satisfying} variations in $\Omega_{m,0}$ and regularly sensitive to variations in $c_M$ (Appendix \ref{App_sensitivty}, Fig. \ref{fig:6panel}) as expected from \eqref{EQN_wcdm}.}
+\begin{itemize} \item Green islands in quadrant II for late linearization following the nonlinear map \eqref{EQN_wcdm} and are free of $\Omega_{m,0}$-correlations by \eqref{EQN_dw}.
+Its location indicates an increasing dark energy consistent with LDL and in agreement with $q_0$ and $w_0$ derived directly from $H(z)$ (Tables \ref{table:Hzdata} and \ref{tab:resultsA}), including results from Pantheon data over $z<0.2$ \citep{Cama2020}, confirmed by Pantheon and Pantheon+ data over the full range $z\lesssim2.26$ \citep{Simo2025}.

-{Conversely, the red island in Fig. \ref{fig:Posterior} shows early linearization through \eqref{EQN_HL} {(applied also by DESI)} identifying ($w_0,\, w_a$) in quadrant IV.
-This indicates a decreasing dark energy consistent with the DESI analysis (Table \ref{tab:resultsA}).
-However, this is in $4.94\sigma$ disagreement, for instance, with regards to $q_0$ and $w_0$ derived {directly from LDL}.
+\item Red islands in quadrant IV for early linearization, in contrast, indicate a decreasing {(thawing)} dark energy based on (\ref{EQN_HL}). {This result is consistent with DESI} (Table \ref{tab:resultsA}), but is likely in $4.94\sigma$ disagreement with $q_0$ and $w_0$ directly derived from LDL data. \end{itemize}

-Notably, the distinction between red and green islands and the quadrant containing the $w_0w_a$-estimates persists regardless of choice of data.
-This systematic discrepancy can only happen because of the symmetry violation in early linearization}.
-This indicates that upon applying an approximation, e.g. linearization, one should not be blind to the underlying intrinsic symmetries of the problem at hand.
-Accordingly, we conclude that early linearization is inapplicable.